vincentcreusot/leastconn-lb/design/design.md

 Copying the data in 2 different goroutines (one from client to server, one from server to client) ensures non blocking behavior.

 ### Rate limiter
 The rate limiter discards connection if the client makes too many connections for an amount of time.
+The client will be identified by the CN value in the certificate or part of it.

-I will use the `token bucket` algorithm implemented in package `x/time/rate`.
+I will use the `token bucket` algorithm implemented in package `x/time/rate` for its smooth nature and simplicity to implement and demonstrate.
 It permits to define a burst of connections and will have a max connections per second refill of the "bucket".

 To demonstrate that feature easily I will use a bucket size of `3` and a rate of `1`.